Preschool to Grade 2

 Read by John Haag.
 Reading time: 3 hours, 50 minutes.

 Recounts the 1968 sanitation worker's strike in Memphis, Tennessee, that was sparked by low wages, unsafe working conditions, and a racially charged climate.
 Discusses Martin Luther King Jr.'s involvement with the movement and his assassination.
 2012.

-Read by Laura Giannarelli.
-Reading time 3 hours, 56 minutes.
+Read by Patrick Downer.
+Reading time: 4 hours, 7 minutes.

 Junior and Senior High

 The Murder of Emmett Till by David Aretha

 Download The Murder of Emmett Till, BR 18201

 Discusses the murder of fourteen-year-old Emmett Till, an African American who breached Mississippi's racial caste system in 1955 by flirting with a white woman.
 Examines the racial injustice that existed, worldwide reactions to the killers' acquittal, and the repercussions on civil rights.
 2008.